 The short answer is no… at least when eaten in moderation.
 “Is it the best food for you?
 No,” says Czerwony.
 “But it’s not going to hurt you.”

-Enriched white rice serves as a good source of folic acid, which is recommended for pregnant women to help with the prenatal development of their child.
+Enriched white rice serves as a good source of folic acid, which is recommended for pregnant people to help with the prenatal development of their child.
 It’s also recommended for mothers who breastfeed.
 (Arsenic is not as present in white rice after processing.)

 White rice also may be preferable if you’re on a low-fiber diet or have a sensitive stomach.